dupdob/Talks/README.md

 This is a list of topics that are adapted to the BBL format.

 # [Lego Craftsmanship](LegoCraftsmanship.md)
+This workshop introduce people to craftsmanship values and practices (Dev and non dev profile)

 # [Introduction to reactive programming, a.k.a Pasta Pricer](PastaPricer.md)
-This BBL, which I co host with @Tpierrain, guides the audience through the difficult exercise of designing a reactive system.
+This BBL guides the audience through the difficult exercise of designing a reactive system (Dev profile).

 ## XP Renaissance
 This BBL introduce what is eXtreme Programming and what it brings to development practices
 -Dates: